PureCircle Begins Direct Sale Of Proprietary NSF-02® Natural Stevia Flavor Solution To Food, Beverage and Flavor House Customers

-Chicago, IL, April 22, 2020 (GLOBE NEWSWIRE) -- PureCircle (LSE: PURE), the world’s leading producer and innovator of great-tasting stevia ingredients for the global beverage and food industries, is pleased to announce it is now offering its proprietary NSF-02® stevia flavor solution directly to its customers.
+CHICAGO, April 23, 2020 (GLOBE NEWSWIRE) -- PureCircle (LSE: PURE), the world’s leading producer and innovator of great-tasting stevia ingredients for the global beverage and food industries, is pleased to announce it is now offering its proprietary NSF-02® stevia flavor solution directly to its customers.
 This important PureCircle solution was previously distributed by a third party as a strategic option within PureCircle’s growing natural flavor portfolio.
 PureCircle is now able to provide food and beverage companies as well as flavor houses direct purchase of, and access to, the ingredient.
-Protected by PureCircle’s intellectual property, the NSF-02® stevia solution is part of the company’s robust portfolio of stevia leaf ingredients including sweeteners, flavor modifiers and functional ingredients.
+Protected by PureCircle’s intellectual property, the NSF-02 stevia solution is part of the company’s robust portfolio of stevia leaf ingredients including sweeteners, flavor modifiers and functional ingredients.

-The NSF-02® stevia flavor is a unique solution.
-It is widely valued and used for its ability to enhance sweetness quality and balance overall flavor profile, while minimizing off-notes and aftertaste.
-The

 Consumers are increasingly mindful about their health and wellness and about the ingredients in the foods and beverages they consume.
 Food and beverage companies are responding to that.
 Ingredients seen as natural have growing appeal.
 PureCircle’s flavor portfolio – including the NSF-02® solution -- fills that bill perfectly.